Fraud Analyst: What Is It and What Do They Do? (Updated in 2024)

 Introduction

-In 2022, there were an estimated 625 billion transactions done via major general-purpose card companies like Visa and Mastercard.
+In the third quarter of 2024, there were an estimated 49.3 and 75.3 billion transactions done via major general-purpose card companies like Mastercard and Visa, respectively.
 With the global trend toward cashless transactions, there’s been a growing demand for skilled professionals trained in observing and flagging potentially fraudulent activity.
 These professionals are called fraud analysts.
 But what is it, and what do they do?

 Today, we’ll explore what a fraud analyst is, the required skills and education they must have, and other essential information you’ll need to dive into the field.